-Pressure Mastering is a professional audio mastering studio based in Bulgaria ran by myself, Matt.
+Pressure Mastering is a professional audio mastering studio based in the UK ran by myself, Matt.
 I not only offer full audio mastering, but also physical vinyl records cut on my highly modified, in house lathe, with no minimum order.
 Alongside the music, Pressure Mastering is an anarchist studio with a strict policy of stamping out homophobia, racism, anti-semitism, class inequality and all forms of oppression.
 I donate a portion of my profits to grass roots human, animal and environmental rights organisations.
 If this works for you, get in touch, and always feel free to ask any questions.

 Music for social change.
 People not profit.